Chemaclass/stock-ticker/adrs/0002_site_crawler.md

 ## Decision

-The `RootJsonSiteCrawler`: which receives a list of `JsonExtractorInterfaces` from which you can retrieve any data that you might be interested in from the `root.App.main`.
+The `FinanceYahooSiteCrawler`: which receives a list of `JsonExtractorInterfaces` from which you can retrieve any data that you might be interested in from the `root.App.main`.
 You can see the structure of that json in this example [snapshot](../data/RootAppMainJsonExample.json), or even in live viewing the source html code from any quote, for example: view-source:https://finance.yahoo.com/quote/AMZN